 An echocardiographer, also known as a cardiac sonographer, performs noninvasive ultrasound examinations on the heart and surrounding vessels.
 Doctors use the images produced during ultrasound and echocardiograms to diagnose cardiac and blood vessel ailments.
 The echocardiographer may also assist physicians while performing other cardiovascular procedures.

 According to the BLS, echocardiographers often prepare for this career by completing associate degrees in echocardiography or diagnostic medical sonography.
 Certification is not mandatory for this profession; however, employers tend to prefer applicants who are certified.
 Many of these professionals are certified by the American Registry of Diagnostic Medical Sonographers, which awards four different certifications specific to echocardiography.

-Echocardiography jobs were projected to increase by 26% from 2014-2024.
+Echocardiography jobs were projected to increase much faster than average by 19% from 2018-2028.
 Employment of echocardiographers, in particular, was projected to increase due to advancements in vascular technology that diminish the demand for more expensive, invasive procedures.
-The BLS lists echocardiographers as diagnostic medical sonographers and reports that they earned an average annual salary of $70,880 in May 2015.
+The BLS lists echocardiographers as diagnostic medical sonographers and reports that they earned an average annual salary of $73,860 in May 2018.